Francesc Daniel Molina i Casamajó: Biography

 He served as the council architect of Barcelona in 1855, succeeding Josep Mas i Vila.
 He worked on the coat of arms on the pediment of the neo-Gothic façade of Barcelona City Hall, as well as the Saló de la Reina Regent, which was finished in 1860.
-In 1865, influenced by The Cerdá Plan for Barcelona, he drafted an urban renewal plan for Sabadell, but it fell through.
+In 1865, influenced by the Cerdà Plan for Barcelona, he drafted an urban renewal plan for Sabadell, but it fell through.